amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 * AVStream has AVPackets
 * AVFormatContext ~ Container has AVStreams

-From the ffmpeg docs
-* AVFormatContext without a file needs pb param to be set
-*

 # Setup
 ## Set up the Environment
 * Mac M1 Sonoma